Gin Mare is inspired by the culinary heritage of the Catalon Mediterranean region.

 Gin Mare smells mild and clean with rosemary immediately present.
 Herbal, but not too overpowering.
 A bit of juniper too.
 A good contemporary nose, I can tell its gin, but its clearly flashing some of its novel notes.

 The taste is pleasing, initially vegetal but smooth throughout.
 I’ve had a couple of gins with a strong herbal profile that quickly descend into “broth” or “soup,” this remains clear.
 A bit of rosemary at the front, followed by some orange and juniper.
 The tail show a brief flash of increased warmth before trailing out with a lingering final note of Thyme.
 Thyme!
 My favorite herb.
 I’m loving this character here that reminds me more of cooking than it does of most spirits.
 Might this gin make a good accompaniment to a meal?
 Perhaps even an Italian pasta?
 Some basil in your gin to compliment the basil on your place?

 Interesting and unique.

 Mixing is a bit challenging I think.
 Thyme and lemon go naturally together [one of my favorite home made creations is Thyme lemonade], but that Thyme note doesn’t come out too strongly in a mixed cocktail.
 Its easily overpowered by citrus and strong flavors.
 So hold that lime before you put it in your gin and tonic.
 I think the best gin and tonic is an exceptionally clean one like Q here to allow the flavors and natural sweetness of Gin Mare to come through.
 Exceptionally smooth and makes a good martini, especially if you’re going to dial back on the vermouth a bit.
-Sadly, complex like the Negroni and Aviation [I had to leave it at that because of my limited sample size] I felt just didn’t have a whole lot to showcase this gin.
+It’s easily one of my favorite Martinis period.

 Thanks for submitting!
 Your review will be posted shortly.